-Three functions of examinations
+Three functions of exams

-``Independently on intentions, an examination fulfills the following
+an exam fulfills the following three functions:

-the future of the society.
 For a specific exam, this function may be

 amplified by a value attached to the exam: the most influential are exams

 which play an important role in the life career

 (say, if the enrollment to a college depends on its result).